I am an integrative therapist working collaboratively with clients to help them solve the issues they bring to counselling.

 I am experienced in working with many different issues, including relationship issues, eating disorders, obesity, self-harming, depression/low mood, anxiety, panic attacks, bereavement, low self-esteem, substance abuse, sexual abuse, anger management and trauma.
-Presently, in addition to my private practice, I am counselling adult survivors of child sexual abuse.
+In the last few years I have also worked as a trauma therapist for a charity working with adult survivors of sexual abuse.

 I am a member of the British Association for Counselling and Psychotherapy and adhere to the BACP professional code of ethics and practice.
 My work is supervised and I am fully insured.